The Ultimate Vacation Guide to Destin, Florida, a White-Sand Getaway on the Emerald Coast

 Best Hotels on the Beach in Destin

-Everything changed in Destin with the arrival of The Henderson, a stunning new luxury beach resort just steps away from white sand beaches adjacent to Henderson Beach State Park (and a sister to the beloved Henderson Park Inn, which sits right on the beach).
+Everything changed in Destin with the arrival of The Henderson, a stunning luxury beach resort just steps away from white sand beaches adjacent to Henderson Beach State Park (and a sister to the beloved Henderson Park Inn, which sits right on the beach).
 With shingled gables and sweeping porches open to Gulf breezes, this is a bit of Nantucket come to the Panhandle, and the blend is just right.
-There are 170 guestrooms and eight suites, two gorgeous pools (one adults-only), a stunning spa (with 11 specially designed spa guestrooms for the hardcore escapist), top-flight restaurants and bars, and a tremendous collection of activities, from paddleboard yoga to family crafts.
+There are 170 guestrooms and eight suites, two gorgeous pools (one adults-only), a stunning spa (with 11 specially designed spa guestrooms for the hardcore escapist), top-flight restaurants and bars, and a tremendous collection of activities, from paddleboarding and kayaking to bicycling.

 For the vacation rental/condominium experience, Destin has a broad array of options.
 The Henderson Lofts are a fashion-forward collection of one- and two-bedroom units on The Henderson resort property that come with the option to purchase resort amenity access.
-ResortQuest by Wyndham Vacation Rentals is a good go-to, and many more options can be found here.
+Many more options can be found here.